 - Click Save.

-A confirmation message appears in the bottom right once the newly added line events are saved.
+A confirmation message appears at the lower right once the newly added line events are saved.

 The new linear events are created and displayed on the map.
-The reference offset data is translated to routes and measures for storage.
+The referent offset data is translated to routes and measures for storage.

 After an event has been successfully created, you have the following two options to continue characterizing the route: